-Would you like to to see examples of successful Amazon affiliate sites so you can copy them?
+Would you like to to see an example of a VERY successful Amazon affiliate site so you can copy it?

 Usually the secret to affiliate marketing is to pick great products that really solve your audiences problems so they bite your hand off to buy.

 With this site they specialize in showing their audience products that are so outlandish 90% of them will never get bought....

 ...yet they still make an reported $20,000+ a month from Amazon as an affiliate alone which you'll learn more about below.

 This case study is on $20,000+ affiliate per month site ThisIsWhyIAmBroke.com a incredibly cool site far away from the typical affiliate site.

 Find out how they make an estimated $20K+ a month and how you can copy them below...

 Disclaimer: Just in case it's not obvious I am not claiming that if you create a site like TIWIB you will be guaranteed to make $20,000 - you might but you might also make $0.
 It's an example of what's possible.

 (P.S.
 If you'd like to download a free list of 101 expensive affiliate niches click here or the image below)